project-tsurugi/tsurugidb/README.md

 * Please report any issues to [repository for issue tracking](https://github.com/project-tsurugi/tsurugidb/issues)

+* For any other questions or feedback, please post to [tsurugidb discussions forum](https://github.com/project-tsurugi/tsurugidb/discussions)

 * This repository is a collection of submodules of each [Sub Project](#sub-projects).
 Therefore, please send Pull Reuqeset to the repository of [Sub project](#sub-projects), not to this repository.

 ## License